mdolab/MACH-Aero/machAeroTutorials/overset_analysis.rst

    :end-before: # rst AeroOptions (end)

 Here we set the various flow parameters.
 It is exactly the same as you would set in ``baseclasses.AeroProblem``.
 But we could, for example, set alpha as an array of variables.
-In that case, ``adflow_util`` would handle everything for us.
+In that case, ``adflow_util`` would handle everything else for us.

 Now, let's set the ``ADflow`` options: